 - Measure the results — watch your products rise to the top of Google Search!

 When you set up your website or soon after.

-And preferably before you use paid advertising.
+And preferably before you use paid online advertising.

 All the major advertising networks score landing pages(websites) on relevancy and user experience.
 The better your site and pages, the cheaper your advertising costs.